-In order to use knowledge provenance to judge the validity of web information, three tasks need to be performed: (1) information creators need to embed Knowledge Provenance information into web documents; (2) the provenance requester (or information user) needs to define trust relations; (3) develop an online KP agent to reason about the provenance of propositions contained in web documents.
+In order to use knowledge provenance to judge the validity of web information, three tasks need to be conducted: (1) for information creators to web documents with KP metadata.
+We define KP metadata using RDFS; (2) for a provenance requester (or information user) to define trust relations; (3) to develop online KP agent to conduct provenance reasoning on propositions contained in web documents by using KP axioms.